 The Church Safeguarding Officer is responsible for ensuring the coordination of any concerns about a child, young person or vulnerable adult, or the behaviour of an adult working with vulnerable groups.
 Their role is to ensure that these are appropriately reported both to the statutory agencies and to the Diocesan Safeguarding Team (the Diocesan Safeguarding Adviser can be reached on 020 7932 1224).
 They work with the PCC to ensure the proper implementation of the safeguarding policy.

-Ruth Beck, St Barnabas Safeguarding Officer
+Nicola Shannon, St Barnabas Safeguarding Officer

 Any concerns should be brought to her attention.

 Out of hours advice can be sought from the CCPAS’s helpline on 0845 120 4550 (mention you’re from the Diocese of London!).

 You will be able to get confidential advice, guidance and support.